GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-09-creating-opal-tools.md

 ## Implementing Opal Tools

 Implementing the discovery endpoint itself is a simple solution.
 I created a set of classes to represent the desired data structure and returned an entry for each API I was providing.
+I decorated the controller action with the HttpGet and AllowAnonymous attributes to ensure that the endpoint was publically accessible for GET requests only.

 ```C#
 [HttpGet]